jan-swiecki/hyzone/README.md

 ## Introduction

 Hyzone uses similar concept to `docker-compose.yml`.
 Hyzone config file is named `hyzone.cfg` or `hyzone.bash`.
-This file is in bash.
+This file is written in bash.
 It has numerous user-defined functions.
 Each function can represent either a container or some task to be run (e.g. run multiple containers or check state of the system).
 Example file:

     PROJECT_NAME="myproj"